0XDE57/STEM/README.md

 ---
-TODO: needs better categorization. some channels cover multiple topics that dont fit strictly into one category.
+TODO: needs better categorization. many channels cover multiple topics and dont fit strictly into one category.

 This is my personal list, but see also: https://github.com/JoseDeFreitas/awesome-youtubers